iai-callgrind/iai-callgrind/docs/src/benchmarks/library_benchmarks/macros.md

 ## The main! macro

-This macro is the entry point for Iai-Callgrind and creates the benchmark harness.
+This macro is the entry point for Gungraun and creates the benchmark harness.
 It accepts the following top-level arguments in this order (separated by a semicolon):